felipexavier1995/High-Availability-with-Mysql-/README.md

 #

 Hi everybody,it's a document about High Availability with Mysql.
 The object with this file is to deepen my knowledge in Database and Infrastructure.
 I made an environment with two virtual machines with Linux.
+During the project.
+With its lab we can understand and set up a little function that we can call “mirror databases” and a function of security of data that all DBA’s need to develop.

-During the project, I was responsible for:
+I was responsible for:
 <ol>
 	<li> 1GB memory ram</li>
   	<li> 30GB storing</li>